FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/index.md

 ## Hackathon information

-The FAIRmat Hackathon - FAIR Data Management of Spectroscopic Simulations, presented by FAIRmat Area C Computation, will take place from Wednesday, September 4, 2024 to Friday September 6, 2024.
-Check your email for the link if you have already registered, or register at the [Event Page](https://events.fairmat-nfdi.eu/event/25/){:target="_blank"}

-To help facilitate discussions and provide prolonged assistance beyond the tutorial, we have created a [Hackathon FAIR spectra Sep2024 event channel](https://discord.gg/qgpHtPZwkt) in the NOMAD Discord server.
+To help facilitate discussions and provide prolonged assistance beyond the tutorial, we have created a [#hackathon-fairspectra-sep2024](https://discord.gg/qgpHtPZwkt) event channel in the NOMAD Discord server.

 The structure of this documentation page is divided in two parts:

-1. Understanding the [NOMAD-Simulations schema](nomad_simulations.md), what are its strengths and weaknesses, as well as learning how to extend it.
+1. Understanding the [NOMAD-Simulations schema](nomad_simulations.md), what are its strengths and weaknesses, as well as learning [how to extend it](extending_schema.md).
 2. [How to create a parser plugin](parser_plugins.md), importing the data schema from the NOMAD-Simulations package and matching the files to be parsed.

 You can find Assignments throughout these documentation pages which will help you understand the main concepts.